alhadwan/mechanicShopDB/README.md

 # mechanicShopDB

-Small mechanic shop DB project.
-It uses Flask, Flask-SQLAlchemy and stores customers, mechanics, and service tickets in a MySQLworkbench database.
+mechanic shop DB project.
+It uses Flask, Flask-SQLAlchemy and stores customers, mechanics, inventories and service tickets in a MySQLworkbench database.

 ## Tech used